 Opening knowledge is crucial; you must understand some fundamental chess theories to win chess games.
 First, it would help with some idea of how to develop pieces.
 It would also help you understand how to proceed once those pieces are developed.
 The key to any opening is to move your pieces to the appropriate squares faster than your opponent.
 If you can complete this step, you’ll be one step closer to winning the game.

 2. Castle Early

 Another critical factor in winning more chess games is castling early.
 Castling not only protects your king and moves it away from the centre of the board.
 It also activates your rooks, preparing them to enter the game and controlling the back rank and open files.
-It is the only move that allows you to simultaneously improve two of your pieces!
+It is the only move that allows you to simultaneously improve two of your pieces.
+You could choose to castle kingside or castle queenside.
 Learning to castle early in the game will help you avoid many complications.

 Controlling the centre is unquestionably one of the essential chess strategies.
 Many beginners are unaware of the significance of controlling the four central squares: e4, d4, e5, and d5.
 In reality, whoever has control of these magical squares has control of the game.
 The control of the centre is closely related to one of the essential chess concepts: space.
 More space means you have more options for relocating pieces for attack and defence.
 That also implies that your opponent lacks that specific privilege and is thus at a disadvantage.

 Control of the centre grants you much more than the ability to move pieces at your leisure.
 Most importantly, it allows your pieces easy access to both sides of the board, allowing for a powerful attack that may result in the game being won.
 Remember that controlling the centre is usually the winning strategy if you’re stuck for ideas in any of your games.